Agoric/documentation/main/guides/ertp/amount-math.md

 all require adding and subtracting digital assets.
 ERTP uses the **[AmountMath](/reference/ertp-api/amount-math.md)** library for all these operations.

-The **AmountMath** methods work for both fungible and non-fungible assets.
+The **AmountMath** methods work for all types of assets: fungible, non-fungible, and semi-fungible.

 The following is a brief description of the **AmountMath** methods.